AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

   Will GSAS-II run on Linux with other types of CPUs?
 That will mostly depend on support for Python and wxPython on that CPU.
 If those can be used, you can likely build the GSAS-II binaries with gcc & gfortran.
-Expect to modify the SConstruct file.
+Expect to need to modify the meson files.

   **Raspberry Pi** (ARM) Linux: GSAS-II has been installed on both 32-bit and the 64-bit version of the Raspberry Pi OS (formerly